PV Logger¶

 For more details, see wxmplot.

 Some data is not numerical but text, and so not easily plotted.
 To be clear, PVs with enumerated or multi-bit binary values can be plotted, as shown above.
-For PV values that is changing strings (or long character waveforms) as for file names or recorded commands, PVLogger will show a table of values with timestamps:
+For PV values that are text (stings or long character waveforms) such as file names, PVLogger will show a table of values with timestamps:

-Reading the history of values can be useful.
+Reading this history of values can be useful.
+But it is even more useful to compare the times when these values change with other data, either numerical or non-numerical data.
 Selecting a few of these recorded “Events” and pressing the “Show Selected” Button will put vertical lines (of the selected color) on the plot window at the times of those values, looking like:

 Since vertical lines may be shown for many such “Events” and do not otherwise show the data values, clicking on the vertical bar for the time of each event will print the PV description, name, time of event, and value in the table just below the plot.
 The most recently selected event will be shown at the top, with the previous selected events below that.
 Clicking the “Clear Events” button on the plot window will clear the table.